JakeH15/JakeH15.github.io/README.md

 # Research Interests

-I am broadly interested in maintenance of diversity within biofilms, structured communities of microbes adhered to one-another and to a surface through an extracellular matrix composed of proteins, eDNA, and polysaccharides.
-In particular, I am interested in how these communities, in the natural environment, can select for or against pathogenic traits.
+<p>I am broadly interested in maintenance of diversity within biofilms, structured communities of microbes adhered to one-another and to a surface through an extracellular matrix composed of proteins, eDNA, and polysaccharides.
+In particular, I am interested in how these communities, in the natural environment, can select for or against pathogenic traits.</p>

 # Projects